c4tom/DreamDevBox/docs/getting-started/devilbox-intranet.rst

 The following example shows you the info page for PHP.

-.. include:: /_includes/figures/devilbox/devilbox-intranet-php-info.rst
+.. include:: /_includes/figures/dreamdevbox/dreamdevbox-intranet-php-info.rst

 The following example shows you the info page for MySQL:

-.. include:: /_includes/figures/devilbox/devilbox-intranet-mysql-info.rst
+.. include:: /_includes/figures/dreamdevbox/dreamdevbox-intranet-mysql-info.rst

 Third-party tools
 =================

-.. _devilbox_intranet_adminer:
+.. _dreamdevbox_intranet_adminer:

 Adminer
 -------